mitranim/jisp/readme.md

 To avoid confusing macros for functions, it's good style to start their names with `mac`.

 It's important to realise that macros are compile-time, not run-time.
 They live in the land of names, not in the land of values like functions.
-You can't pass values by names to macros; the very idea doesn't make sense because at macroexpand, they don't _exist_.
-The upside is that a macro doesn't give a flying duck about scope or variable bindings.
-Unlike with runtime function generators, you aren't constrained by scoping, and don't have to pass around objects you want to access within a generated function.
-You just put the code you want, where you want it, at compile time.
+You can't pass values by names to macros; you pass _names_ instead.
+A macro doesn't give a flying duck about scope or variable bindings.
+You aren't constrained by scope or object reference issues, and don't have to pass around objects you want to access within a generated function.
+You just construct the code you want, where you want it, at compile time.

 ### Built-ins